fbaltor/challenge-stefanini/README.md

 ## Explanation

 This repository solves the challenge of Stefanini's recruitment process.
-The project goal was to create a backend to retrieve some data from a [BACEN API](https://dadosabertos.bcb.gov.br/dataset/dolar-americano-usd-todos-os-boletins-diarios) and persist it.
+The project goal is to create a backend to retrieve some data from a [BACEN API](https://dadosabertos.bcb.gov.br/dataset/dolar-americano-usd-todos-os-boletins-diarios) and persist it.
 Specifically, the API should be able to receive incoming requests with a date and then fetch the dollar rate and save it to a database in the following format:

 - Dollar buy price
 - Dollar sell price